0kauaa/cool-codes/README.md

 # cool-codes 🧪

-A no-pressure repository.
-Just a place to keep small projects, experiments, and code I've built along the way.
-Nothing here was made to be impressive; that's kind of the point: simple, straightforward code, written out of curiosity or just for fun.
+Just a place to keep small projects, experiments, and code I havve built along the way.
+Nothing here was made to be impressive: simple, straightforward code, written out of curiosity or just for fun.

 The repository is constantly growing.
-Whenever a new project comes up — a quick script, a weird idea, or something actually useful — it'll end up here.
+Whenever a new project comes up, a quick script, a weird idea, or something actually useful, it'll end up here.

 ---